Skip to main content

 ArtifactManager

-The ArtifactManager is a pure cache manager for artifact handles.
+The ArtifactManager serves as both a cache and the single source of truth for artifact state.
 It:

 Shared Memory Lifecycle